c-h-russell-walker/weatheremail/README.md

 # WeatherEmail

+For notes on some technical ideas about sacling this app please, [see this doc](./doc/notes.md).

-## What follows is potentially a living document on setting up this app.
-TODOs will be added.
+## What follows is a living document on setting up this app.

 ## NOTE about emails:
 I've set up an app using my personal email and obviously have not committed the password to it: